-- attribute: a global attribute (e.g. in a NetCDF file) used to describe the data - CV: sometimes the value of a given attribute has to be taken from a predefined set of values, known as a Controlled Vocabulary (CV) - DRS = Data Reference Syntax: the DRS is used to identify experiments, simulations, ensembles of experiments, atomic datasets and is used, for example, in file names, directory structures, the further\info\url, and in facets of some search tools
+- attribute: a global attribute (e.g. in a NetCDF file) used to describe the data - CV: sometimes the value of a given attribute has to be taken from a predefined set of values, known as a Controlled Vocabulary (CV) - DRS = Data Reference Syntax: the DRS is used to identify experiments, simulations, ensembles of experiments, atomic datasets and is used, for example, in file names, directory structures, the further info url, and in facets of some search tools - facet = a category or attribute you can put a search constraint on, when doing a faceted search

-Example: the experiment\id attribute is used in the DRS, and its value has to be chosen from a CV ([piControl, past1000, lgm, ...])
+Example: the experiment\id attribute is used in the DRS, and its value has to be chosen from a CV ([piControl, past1000, lgm, ...]).